 Teaching Experience As someone who has a passion for political science and politics alike, I enjoy the opportunity to contribute to students' success and to help them better understand course material and concepts.

-Given this experience, I am well-qualified to teach upper-level American Politics courses on political institutions and political behavior, as well as at the introductory level of American Politics.
-Further, given that my second examination field as a graduate student at University of California-Davis was Political Methodology (with the first examination field being American Politics), I also possess the skill set necessary to teach an undergraduate methods course, particularly one that emphasizes quantitative techniques.
-Below is a list of courses for which I served as a teaching assistant during my time as a graduate student at the University of California-Davis:
+Given my teaching experience, I am well-qualified to teach upper-level American Politics courses, as well as an introductory-level course in American Politics.
+Further, given that my second examination field as a graduate student at the University of California-Davis was Political Methodology (with the first examination field being American Politics), I also possess the skill set necessary to teach an undergraduate methods course, particularly one that emphasizes quantitative techniques.